This article describes the available Rules Engine Events.

 The trigger is connected to the time zone.

-The most common use cases are sending an e-mail reminder and creating a ToDo item.
+The most common use cases are sending an e-mail reminder and creating a task.

 Payment - Partial Payment made through YayPay